Dragonlord1005/Personal-Ablog/about.rst

 .. _about:

-About Dragonlord1005
+About Me
 ============================

-The world wants to know more about you.
+Hi, I am a young python programmer learning to code, primarily python.